-So these lessons are very similar to traditional piano lessons where either you travel to the piano teacher’s home / studio or the teacher comes to your home (in which case they usually charge a premium for traveling to you) – except, of course, with Skype piano lessons there is no travel.
+So these online lessons are very similar to traditional piano lessons where either you travel to the piano teacher’s home / studio or the teacher comes to your home (in which case they usually charge a premium for traveling to you) – except, of course, with Skype piano lessons there is no travel.

 So is it the perfect solution?
 Not quite.

-These online piano teachers usually charge rates that are as expensive as a regular in-situ piano teacher, but learning from them is still not the same as having a teacher sitting next to you.
+Skype online piano teachers usually charge rates that are as expensive as a regular in-situ piano teacher, but learning from them is still not the same as having a teacher sitting next to you.

-Depending on the quality of your and their internet connections, there can be minor communication challenges, e.g. they may not be able to see your (or your hands) properly, there may be a lag in the audio, etc.
+Depending on the quality of your and their internet connections, there can be minor communication challenges, e.g. they may not be able to see you (or your hands) properly, there may be a lag in the audio, etc.